tejindermalik/DataCheck/README.md

 # DataCheck
-JDBC technolog to connect MYSQL to forms
+JDBC technology to connect MYSQL to forms